AFRICAN-AMERICAN HERITAGE

 First African-American lieutenant general in the U.S. Army Reserve

-Roper is the deputy commander of United States Northern Command, United States Element, North American Aerospace Defense Command at Peterson Air Force Base in Colorado.
+Now retired, Roper was the deputy commander of United States Northern Command, United States Element, North American Aerospace Defense Command at Peterson Air Force Base in Colorado.
 He previously served as deputy commanding general of U.S. Army Reserve Command.

 WWI Centennial: Honoring a Legacy of Bravery and Sacrifice »